 To see the abstracts that were presented

-last year at the 2013 Annual Meeting of the
+this year at the 2014 Annual Meeting of the

 Iowa Section of the American Association

 for Dental Research, click on the program.

 Students, faculty and staff are invited to activities, and to attend the evening reception and awards banquet.
 NOTE: D1-D3 classes and clinics will be closed this year.
 D4 students who are participating in Research Day, please sign up with Dean Catherine Solow's office as soon as possible.
 Dr. Solow's office will then notify course/clinic instructors.

 Iowa Section of the American Association for Dental Research